Condition guide

 See a doctor if you have chronic cough, mucus production, shortness of breath (especially with activity), or a history of smoking.
 Early diagnosis helps slow progression.

-A pulmonologist manages COPD.
 Treatment includes smoking cessation, inhalers, pulmonary rehabilitation, and sometimes oxygen.
-Vaccinations (flu, pneumococcal) are recommended.